usnistgov/sesame/doc/physics/discretization.rst

 +------------------------+-------------------------------------------------------+

 By default the Newton correction is computed by a direct resolution of the system in Eq. :eq:`corr`.
-This is done using the default Scipy solver which gives quite poor performances.
-We recommend using the MUMPS library instead.
+This is done using the default Scipy solver.
+We recommend using the MUMPS library instead, which yields faster performace.
 Note that for large systems, and especially for 3D problems, the memory and the computing time required by the direct methods aforementioned become so large that they are impractical.
 It is possible to use an iterative method to solve Eq. :eq:`corr` in